PREPARATION OF HARD TISSUES – BONE AND TEETH – 1

 The preparation of histological sections of hard tissues is a challenge that must be solved by specific methodologies.

-As they are too hard, regular microtomes are not capable of sectioning mineralized tissues.
-However, special microtomes that can do so.
+As they are very hard, regular microtomes are not suitable for sectioning them.
+However, special microtomes can do so.
+The following page describes some methods for obtaining histological sections after dissolving and getting rid of the calcium salts.